kuuse/luasnmp/USAGE.md

 The `configure` option `--libname=NAME` defaults to `luasnmp`.
 The original module name was `snmp`, but this may clash with the Nmap NSE lib with the same name.
-It is possible to change the module name to something else, but currently the name is hardcoded in `src/nm_snmp.c`, so this file must be patched manually if the module name is changed.
+It is possible to change the module name to something else, but currently the name is hardcoded in `src/nm_snmp.c`, so for now, this file must be patched manually if the module name is changed.
 Check comments in `src/nm_snmp.c` for details.

-## Run `snmpwalk` using Lua

-Handling custom paths:
+## Handling custom paths with LuaSNMP

 If `Net-SNMP` has been installed in a custom path (by setting `--prefix` to a non-standard path), `-rpath` is added to the linker as described above, so `luasnmp` has can find the `Net-SNMP` library.
 If `luasnmp` also has been installed in a custom path, the second step is to make Lua aware of that custom path.